-As previously announced, the TALF was closed for new loan extensions as of June 30, 2010.
-As of August 25, 2010, the number of TALF borrowers and loans outstanding had declined from their levels in July, primarily reflecting loan prepayments by borrowers.
-TALF LLC, formed to purchase and manage assets received by the Federal Reserve Bank of New York (FRBNY) from the TALF program, remains in operation, but as of August 25, 2010, TALF LLC had not purchased any assets from the FRBNY.
+• As of October 27, 2010, the number of TALF borrowers and loans outstanding had declined from their levels in September.
+Prepayments by borrowers primarily contributed to the decline in loans outstanding and fully accounted for the decline in TALF borrowers.
+TALF LLC, formed to purchase and manage assets received by the Federal Reserve Bank of New York (FRBNY) from the TALF program, remains in operation, but as of October 27, 2010, TALF LLC had not purchased any assets from the FRBNY.